tcardoso2/ngrok-simple/README.md

 # ngrok-simple
 A very simple library which runs ngrok as a user would and allows inspecting tunnels, backwards compatible with older versions of node (e.g. no async, no promises and others).
+Only depends on npm package request;
 If you require just bare bones to run quickly without all the complications of ngrok npm package and no dependencies on later versions of node, then this could be a good choice for you, that was the reason why I created this
 It requires ngrok to be installed and up and running (see [https://ngrok.com])